airbnb/lunar/.github/CONTRIBUTING.md

 A few guidelines and patterns when working with TypeScript:

 - Interfaces and types must be exported when they're part of the files public API (annotating an argument, return, property, generic, etc).
-Running `npm run setup` will help to identify mistakes.
 - Use
   [TypeScript's type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html)
   for constants and primitive variables.